jwowillo/greenerthumb/bullhorn/doc/design.md

 The server will send all newline-separated lines it receives over STDIN to every client until STDIN is closed.
 The clients print all newline-separated lines they receive until they are terminated.

+## Reliable

+Reliable allows messages to be reliably sent from talkers to a listener.

+This is done via TCP.

+The clients will connect to the servers, write all their input from STDIN to the connections, and the server will echo the messages to STDOUT.
+Clients run until STDIN is closed or the connection is closed.
+The servers run until they're terminated.